Friedrich Wilhelm, Duke of Schleswig-Holstein-Sonderburg-Glücksburg: Duke

+Litograph of Friedrich Wilhelm in 1831 by Johan Friedrich Fritz.

 On 25 March 1816, Friedrich Wilhelm succeeded his father as Duke of Schleswig-Holstein-Sonderburg-Beck.
 On 6 July 1825, after the elder Glücksburg ducal line had become extinct in 1824, King Frederick VI transferred Glücksburg Castle to his brother-in-law and changed his title to Duke of Schleswig-Holstein-Sonderburg-Glücksburg:

 On the 6th of July, His Majesty has been pleased to most graciously allow His Serene Highness, Duke Friedrich Wilhelm Paul Leopold of Schleswig-Holstein-Sonderburg-Beck, for himself and all his legitimate descendants, to also bear the ducal name and title of Duke of Glücksburg.

 Friedrich Wilhelm died just aged 46 on 17 February 1831 at Gottorp Castle.

 Legacy

 Duke Friedrich Wilhelm is the progenitor of the House of Glücksburg and founded a line that includes the Royal Houses of Denmark, Greece, Norway, and the Commonwealth realms.

 His grandchildren include among others Frederik VIII of Denmark, Queen Alexandra of the United Kingdom, George I of Greece, Empress Maria Feodorovna of Russia, Crown Princess Thyra of Hanover, Duchess of Cumberland and Teviotdale, and Friedrich Ferdinand, Duke of Schleswig-Holstein.